J. Y. Pillay: Post-civil service

 Pillay retired from civil service in March 1995 and subsequently served as the Singaporean High Commissioner to the United Kingdom and the Ambassador to Ireland until 1999.

 He was the Chairman of Tiger Airways Holdings from 2011 until 2014.
 He was the Chairman of the Council of Presidential Advisers from 2005 until 2019.

 Pillay was the longest serving chairman of the Council of Presidential Advisors (CPA).
 He stood down as Chairman of the CPA on 2 January 2019 which was handed over to Eddie Teo.

 Pillay took over from former Chief Justice of Singapore Yong Pung How as Chancellor of Singapore Management University (SMU) from 1 September 2015.
-Pillay was then succeeded by Mr Lim Chee Onn as the next Chancellor of SMU with effect from 1 August 2019.
+Pillay was then succeeded by Lim Chee Onn as the next Chancellor of SMU with effect from 1 August 2019.

 Pillay was the Acting President from 1 September 2017 when President Tony Tan's term expired on 31 August 2017, until the next president Halimah Yacob, was sworn into office on 14 September 2017.

 He is currently Rector of National University of Singapore (NUS) University Town's College of Alice and Peter Tan and adjunct professor at the Lee Kuan Yew School of Public Policy (LKYSPP).